gatewaycash/gateway/modules/api-docs/source/index.html.md

 </aside>

 <aside class="notice">
-The API server does not validate that passwords are secure or have entropy.
+The API server does not evaluate the security or entropy of provided passwords.
 It is the responsibility of the end user and/or the front-end service provider to ensure that a secure password is provided.
 Passwords are always salted and hashed prior to being stored in the database.
 </aside>